 Keith Stachowiak 39:19

 Absolutely.
 It was, it was supposed to be a, it was supposed to be an annual thing.
-You know, my wife and I are still considering how and in what format we we use our ground floor because it is a wide open floor plate.
-You know, work from home over the past 18 months has been great because I've had like 2000 square feet for an office downstairs, but eventually we're gonna have to figure out some other ways to get supplemental income from from the space.
+You know, my wife and I are still considering how and in what format we use our ground floor because it is a wide-open floor plate.
+You know, work from home over the past 18 months has been great because I've had like 2000 square feet for an office downstairs, but eventually we're gonna have to figure out some other ways to get supplemental income from the space.
 So the idea was to actually host events.
 We still have to go through occupancy and some other things, but in the meantime, we were just throwing our own parties.
-So we had Halloween party.
-We've had a lot of other things, obviously pre-COVID, and it was supposed to be an annual events where we're looking forward to maybe trying to do something this year, maybe masks maybe smaller groups of people, but still sort of keep that spirit alive because it is just a perfect house for especially during October,
+So we had a Halloween party.
+We've had a lot of other things, obviously pre-COVID, and it was supposed to be an annual event where we're looking forward to maybe trying to do something this year, maybe masks maybe smaller groups of people, but still sort of keeping that spirit alive because it is just a perfect house for especially during October,

 Stacy Grinsfelder 40:07

 Right.
 Absolutely.
 So talking about all of this, of course, leads me to wonder or about the idea of ghosts or spirits.
 I'm wondering if you and Elisa believe in them or if you've had any experiences?
 You mentioned before that nothing, but I'm curious anything that you just haven't wanted to admit?
 That's unexplained or unusual in your home?